bodleian/dmt-metadata-transformation/IN2IIIF/README.md

 --input
-input source file - location of input file to be transformed --image_src image source - directory or mets_file
+input source file - location of input file to be transformed --image_src image source - "directory", "file" or "mets_file" --image_location location of image directory (used if image_src is "directory" or "file") --compact should json be compact or human-readable
---image_dir
-location of image directory (if source folder used) --compact should json be compact or human-readable
 --output